anarinsk/adp-steam-record/README.md

 # If You Work on Rstat

-- Be sure to load `adp-steam-record.Rproj` first
+- Be sure to load `adp-steam-record.Rproj` first in RStudio to avoid path-related issues.
 - Install `librarian` packages before running code.

 # History